dataform-co/dataform/content/docs/getting-started-tutorial/set-up.md

 - Orders information from Shopify
 - Payment information from Stripe

-The aim of this tutorial is to create two new tables in our warehouse one called `order_stats` and one called `customers`, which are:
+The aim of this tutorial is to create two new tables in our warehouse, one called `order_stats` and one called `customers`, which are:

 - Updated every hour
 - Tested for data quality